BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <h4>SAHNY</h4>
 <p>Ha!
 I'll just drink it all to make some room!</p>
 </div>
 <p>Sahny smirks.
-Clover looks over at them with a face of annoyance, that fades to parental disappointment.</p>
+Clover looks over at them with a look of annoyance that fades to parental disappointment.</p>
 <div class="dialogue">
 <h4>SAHNY</h4>
 <p>Kidding!</p>